meenulekha/tp/docs/UserGuide.md

 - `<field>`: name, email, phone, category, group.
 - `<new value>`: follow the format of its field.

+Aliases: `ed`

 Cautions / Warnings for Edit:

+- There should be no “/” in each parameter.
+- There should be only one field rather than multiple fields.
+- Updated information should be different from the original.

 ### Grouping a person : `group`